-Visitors to Constitution today frequently ask about the small boats suspended from the ship’s quarter and stern davits.
-Minds no doubt filled with images of Titanic’s encounter with an iceberg, they often wonder if these are “lifeboats.”
+Visitors to USS Constitution today frequently ask about the small boats suspended from the ship’s quarter and stern davits.
+Minds no doubt filled with images of Titanic’s encounter with an iceberg, and they often wonder if these are lifeboats.

 As their name would imply, whaleboats were in fact used to chase whales, but it was also a name given to a light, sturdy, double-ended boat.
-We have not yet discovered when the US Navy began to use boats of this type, but by the War of 1812, many public vessels were provided with them.
-Constitution was no exception.
+We have not yet discovered when the U.S. Navy began to use boats of this type, but by the War of 1812, many public vessels were provided with them.1 Constitution was no exception.

 Receipts from New England boat builders give us a good idea of when they were purchased.
 Not surprisingly, the boats were produced in Massachusetts towns that had close ties to the whaling industry.
-In October 1812, Fairhaven, MA boat builder Barzillai Adams supplied three five-oar whaleboats to Constitution (two of them cost $50, and the third cost $55).
-Transporting them to Boston cost more than half the price of each boat.
-Mr. Adams also made boats for Hornet and Chesapeake.
-A few weeks later William Lovering, Jr. delivered to the ship two whaleboats built by Charles Folger of Nantucket (these cost only $40 each).3
+In October 1812, Fairhaven, Massachusetts boat builder Barzillai Adams supplied three five-oar whaleboats to Constitution (two of them cost $50, and the third cost $55).
+Transporting them to Boston cost more than half the price of each boat.2 Mr. Adams also made boats for Hornet and Chesapeake.
+A few weeks later, William Lovering, Jr. delivered to the ship two whaleboats built by Charles Folger of Nantucket (these cost only $40 each).3

 But just what did these boats look like?
 How much did they differ from the classic Beetle whaleboat used in the heyday of the New England whaling industry?

-The first clue as to the appearance of Constitution’s whaleboats comes from a September 7, 1812 letter from Boston Navy Agent (the man charged with purchasing supplies for the Navy’s ships) Amos Binney to boat builder Gideon Gardner:
+The first clue as to the appearance of Constitution’s whaleboats comes from a September 7, 1812 letter from Boston Navy Agent Amos Binney (the man charged with purchasing supplies for the navy’s ships) to boat builder Gideon Gardner:

 Today, Constitution once again carries whaleboats in her quarterdavits, but these are a twentieth century design built during the ship’s 1927-1931 restoration.

-Voucher to William Lovering, Jr., Nov.
-1812, Amos Binney Settled Accounts, 4th Auditor of the Treasury Alphabetical Series, RG 217, box 38, NARA
+3 Voucher to William Lovering, Jr., November 1812, Amos Binney Settled Accounts, 4th Auditor of the Treasury Alphabetical Series, RG 217, box 38, NARA.

-Amos Binney Letter Book, American Antiquarian Society, Worcester, MA.
+4 Amos Binney Letter Book, American Antiquarian Society, Worcester, Massachusetts.
 It seems the ship did not receive these boats before sailing from Boston on August 2, 1812.